 - theta [tuple] Tuple (type, value) that defines the numerator parameter point or prior over parameter points for the sampling.
 Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - n samples [int] Total number of events to be drawn. - nu [None or tuple, optional] Tuple (type, value) that defines the nuisance parameter point or prior over parameter points for the sampling.
-Default value: None - folder [str or None] Path to the folder where the resulting samples should be saved (ndarrays in .npy format).
+Default value: None - sample_only_from_closest_benchmark [bool, optional] If True, only weighted events originally generated from the closest benchmarks are used.
+Default value: True. - folder [str or None] Path to the folder where the resulting samples should be saved (ndarrays in .npy format).
 Default value: None. - filename [str or None] Filenames for the resulting samples.
 A prefix such as 'x' or 'theta0' as well as the extension '.npy' will be added automatically.
 Default value: None. - nuisance_score [bool or "auto", optional] If True, the score with respect to the nuisance parameters (at the default position) will also be calculated.
 If False, only the score with respect to the physics parameters is calculated.
 For "auto", the nuisance score will be calculated if a nuisance setup is defined.
 Default: True. - test_split [float or None, optional] Fraction of events reserved for the evaluation sample (that will not be used for any training samples).
 Default value: 0.2. - switch_train_test_events [bool, optional] If True, this function generates a training sample from the events normally reserved for test samples.
-Default value: False. - n_processes [None or int, optional] If None or larger than 1, MadMiner will use multiprocessing to parallelize the sampling.
-In this case, n_workers sets the number of jobs running in parallel, and None will use the number of CPUs.
-Default value: 1.
+Default value: False.